 Comparing the proportion of the population aged 65 or over with that receiving an old age pension (excluding anticipated and partial pensions) generally results in smaller differences (Figure 1).
 The variation seen reflects the extent to which the legal or standard retirement age diverges from the assumed age of 65, the relative number of non-resident recipients of old age pensions and the proportion of the population continuing to work beyond the legal or standard retirement age.

 There are two cases - Spain and Croatia - where the differences are such that it seems unlikely that these factors alone provide an explanation.
-In both, the number of people receiving an old age pension (excluding anticipated and partial pensions) is only just over two thirds (68.2 % and 66.8 % respectively) of the number of people aged 65 or over, implying that many older people do not receive an old age pension.
+In both, the number of people receiving an old age pension (excluding anticipated and partial pensions) is only around two thirds (68.8 % and 64.3 % respectively) of the number of people aged 65 or over, implying that many older people do not receive an old age pension.
 In practice, however, many receive another type of pension.
 In Spain, the low figure primarily reflects the way in which women benefit from different pensions.
-Less than half of the female population aged 65 or over (47 %) receive an old age pension but a similar number instead receive a survivors’ pension (a minority may receive both).
+Less than half of the female population aged 65 or over (47.5 %) receive an old age pension but a slightly higher share instead receive a survivors’ pension (52.4 %), a minority may receive both.

 This demonstrates why it is important to bear in mind that old age pensions are only one part of the national pension system and that, depending on national legislation and practice, an old person may receive an old age pension, a disability pension or a survivors’ pension, or a combination of these.
 While disability pensions paid to pensioners above the defined legal or standard retirement age should - according to the ESSPROS methodology - be reported as old age pensions, survivors’ pensions paid to the same age group are not reported in this way.
 Moreover, it is known that, in some cases, technical difficulties have meant that the requirement to split disability pensions by function according to the age of the recipient are not always respected (e.g. in Croatia).